 Since the construction was done primarily to give a travel comfort to Moran, it was named Pul Kanjari, – Kanjari being synonymous with the dancers of ancient times.
 Later on, Historians argued that the name ‘Pul Kanjari’ is derogatory as Moran was not a concubine and was later married to the king, which technically made her the queen.
 So the name was changed to “Pul Moran”.
 One of the amazing sites to behold and traveled during the tour to the city and be amazed at us during our Wagah Border Tour.

 These places are easy to reach and identified.
-Some of the sites that tells more about Punjab’s glorious past, stories that could be taken back as the memories of the state.
+Some of the sites that tell more about Punjab’s glorious past, stories that could be taken back as the memories of the state.